 If you’re at the gym, you may have wondered why people look at themselves in the mirror right?
 These aren’t just about being image obsessed, mirrors have a good purpose when exercising.
 They can help keep you in check such as your posture whenever you’re exercising.
 It’s best to have one installed in your home gym, one of the floor length ones if possible.
-These are very affordable and seeing your reflection everyday is going to help out with fine tuning your form.
+Full-length mirrors are very affordable and seeing your reflection every day is going to help out with fine-tuning your form.
 You’ll be able to pick up on small imperfections that could be affecting your performance when exercising.

 This is also going to help the room as well.
 Mirrors reflect light, so if you have your mirror right across from your window, you’ll be getting far more light in the space.
 Mirrors can create this illusion that even the smallest of spaces are big.
 This will help you feel less claustrophobic if you’re in a small room that’s filled with large exercise equipment.